 “Jobs will fall – there’s no question,” Mickenbecker says.

-At the moment, in the early stages of this current recession, the unemployment rate is 6.2 per cent, according to the ABS.
+As of July, the official unemployment rate stood at 7.4 per cent, according to ABS.
 During the last recession, in 1991, the unemployment rate reached 11 per cent.